dilawar/ncbs/handbook/student_handbook.markdown

 visiting students up to a period of six months, and thereafter Rs.
 40 per day.

+## Use of rooms
-**Use of rooms:** You can take possession of the room by producing your offer letter or any other official order.
+ You can take possession of the room by producing your offer letter or any other official order.
 You should check the furniture and fixtures at the time of occupation.
 You can report any problems to the appropriate helpdesk queue.
 You are responsible for maintenance of